jlinick/EclipseAutomator/README.md

 These can be referenced in the same way as the above, for a single photograph at a specific time, but camera_actions also support photos taken every X intervals, or as many shots of a specific type as possible, over a given period.

-`text` is the text shown on the GUI when the event is being run, or queued.
+`text` is the text shown on the GUI when the action is being run, or queued.

 `shutter` is the given shutter speed for that action.
 The script will calculate shutter times for your equipment if a specific string is input here (see below).

-`time`, `start` and `end` are used as a time reference for that event (should be "c1","c2","max","c3","or c4")
+`time`, `start` and `end` are used as a time reference for that contact_time (should be "c1","c2","max","c3","or c4")

-`offset` `start_offset` and `end_offset` are used with `time` to offset (in seconds) relative to the given event. it should be a negative or positive integer, negative for before the event, and positive after.
-This controls when the event starts and ends.
+`offset` `start_offset` and `end_offset` are used with `time` to offset (in seconds) relative to the given contact_time. it should be a negative or positive integer, negative for before the contact_time, and positive after.
+This controls when the action starts and ends.

 A few examples: